natthaphonKhaokkaeo/taxi-booking-api/README.md

 📌 Introduction

-This is a Node.js API built with NestJS and TypeORM for a taxi reservation platform at an airport.
-This system includes webhook reception from parking lanes, allowing real-time updates on taxi arrivals and departures.
+This is a Node.js API system for airport taxi bookings, supporting instant and advance bookings, real-time queue management, and notifications.
+Ex .
+API Webhook

 🚀 Installation